Your dollar is shrinking.

 Send money anywhere.

 $500 from New York to London.
-Same amount, two very different journeys.
+Same amount, two very different paths.

 International Wire